How we earn our money

 Once loaded, your prepaid credit card can be used like any other Mastercard or Visa card around the world for:

-• In-store payments: At any terminal that accepts credit cards — including contactless and mobile payments (Apple Pay and Google Pay), allowing you to pay securely without carrying cash.
+- In-store payments: At terminals that accept the card network — including contactless and mobile payments through Apple Pay and Google Pay.

 However, acceptance can be limited for specific use cases, such as: